DylanSnel/SourceGenerationPresentation/README.md

 ```

 First we will register what type of issue the analyzer will report.
-Add the following and replace `SuppoortedDiagnostics`
+Add the following and replace `SupportedDiagnostics`
 ```csharp
 internal const string ErrorId = "ME0001";
 readonly DiagnosticDescriptor _enumPropertiesShouldBeStaticDescriptor = new(